Best Food For Gut Health - 100calsnacks

 Oats and barley also contain special fibers called beta-glucans, which can help modulate your gut microbiota and support a healthy digestive environment.

 Swapping refined grains for whole grains is a simple switch that can make a real difference.
+If digestive regularity is your goal, check out our guide to fiber-rich foods for constipation for a more targeted breakdown.

 5. Leafy Greens (Spinach, Kale)